csrudrap/combosquatting-generation/README.md

-# combosquatting-generation
+# comboGen
-Generative model for Combosquatting domains
+Generative Model for Combosquatting Domains
+Details in the paper.